Scramble for Africa: Germany's Weltpolitik

 Germany, divided into small states, was not initially a colonial power.
 In 1862, Otto von Bismarck became Minister-President of the Kingdom of Prussia, and through a series of wars with both Austria in 1866 and France in 1870 was able to unify all of Germany under Prussian rule.
-The German Empire was formally proclaimed on 18 January, 1871.
+The German Empire was formally proclaimed on 18 January 1871.
 At first, Bismarck disliked colonies but gave in to popular and elite pressure in the 1880s.
-He sponsored the 1884–85 Berlin Conference, which set the rules of effective control of African territories, and reduced the risk of conflict between colonial powers.
+He sponsored the 1884–85 Berlin Conference, which set the rules of effective control of African territories and reduced the risk of conflict between colonial powers.
 Bismarck used private companies to set up small colonial operations in Africa and the Pacific.

 Pan-Germanism became linked to the young nation's new imperialist drives.
 In the beginning of the 1880s, the Deutscher Kolonialverein was created, and published the Kolonialzeitung.
 This colonial lobby was also relayed by the nationalist Alldeutscher Verband.
-Weltpolitik (world policy) was the foreign policy adopted by Kaiser Wilhelm II in 1890, with the aim of transforming Germany into a global power through aggressive diplomacy, and the development of a large navy.
+Weltpolitik (world policy) was the foreign policy adopted by Kaiser Wilhelm II in 1890, intending to transform Germany into a global power through aggressive diplomacy, and the development of a large navy.
 Germany became the third-largest colonial power in Africa, the location of most of its 2.6 million square kilometres of colonial territory and 14 million colonial subjects in 1914.
 The African possessions were Southwest Africa, Togoland, the Cameroons, and Tanganyika.
 Germany tried to isolate France in 1905 with the First Moroccan Crisis.
 This led to the 1905 Algeciras Conference, in which France's influence on Morocco was compensated by the exchange of other territories, and then to the Agadir Crisis in 1911.